Looking at our surroundings, we will realize how every other person around us is striving for success and achieving goals throughout their lives.

-If you were to pick just one of these supplements, Ginkgo Biloba may be the best option thanks to extensive research into its mechanisms and efficacy.
+Ginkgo Biloba may be the best option if you pick just one of these supplements, thanks to extensive research into its mechanisms and efficacy.

-But as a neurohacker, why would you need to pick just one?
+But as a nootropic geek, why would you need to pick just one?

-Each of these natural supplements offers nootropic benefits on their own, as validated by research and user experiences.
-Using them together, however, has been shown to be even more effective.
+Each of these natural supplements offers nootropic benefits, as validated by research and user experiences.
+However, using them together is even more effective.